 - Cultural Significance of Flowers in China

-The Chinese people are no exception to this, and they have high regard for their own flowers and this can be thoroughly seen in Chinese art, as these flowers have always been depicted in poems, novels, or paintings.
+The traditional Chinese culture is no exception to this, and they have high regard for their own flowers and this can be thoroughly seen in Chinese art from ancient China, as these flowers have always been depicted in poems, novels, or paintings.
+They also believe flowers convey positive messages.

 What’s more, the size of this country allows the nation to have a rich and diverse climate, which is a perfect home for abundant varieties of flowers, plants, and trees.